 The Board of Directors is a roll-up-your-sleeves and “get busy” kind of Board.
 From governance to fund raising to actual assistance with the work on the homes, they do it all!
 Our Board of Directors are:

-- Freddy Weidner, Vice Chair, Nestle
+- Freddy Weidner, Chair, Nestle Pizza Division

 - Judy Engen-Pazdera, Treasurer, U.S. Venture, Inc.